kabartolo/gatsby-theme-chicago-docs-core/README.md

 ## Creating Pages

 Pages can be created using React, regular JavaScript, or MDX.
-An MDX file in `src/mdxPages` (or the `pagesPath` <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/site-options/#theme-options">theme option</a>) will be rendered using the Page component.
+An MDX file in `src/mdxPages` (or the `pagesPath` <a href="#theme-options">theme option</a>) will be rendered using the Page component.
 This component provides all <a href="https://kabartolo.github.io/chicago-docs-demo/docs/components-and-hooks/#chicago-docs-components">Chicago Docs components</a> but does **not** include layout features such as a sidebar or breadcrumb links.

 To create a non-doc page, create an MDX file in your specified `pagesPath` directory: